vatsalvora/Drum_OOP/README.md

-COP 4331: Object Oriented Programming
+Java: The Board Game
 ========
+This is a COP 4331: Object Oriented Programming project implementing the "Java" the board game.

 ![Java: The Board Game][1]

 ----------

-Implementation of the "Java" board game.
 [Information about the game is listed here][2]